cris6820/Social-Time/README.md

 #Social-Time

-A social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-Uses Express.js for routing, a MongoDB database, and the Mongoose ODM.
+A social network web application where users can share their thoughts, react to friends thoughts, and create a friend list.
+Uses Express.js for routing, MongoDB database, and Mongoose ODM.

 AS A social media startup
 I WANT an API for my social network that uses a NoSQL database